MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-style.md

 > [!NOTE]
 >
-> To completely remove the custom theme; delete or de-activate the web file record in the [Portal Management app](../configure/portal-management-app.md).
+> To completely remove the custom theme; delete  the web file record in the [Portal Management app](../configure/portal-management-app.md).